 Cookie questions?
 No problem!
-Here's how to avoid common cooking mistakes.
+Here's how to avoid common baking mistakes.

 Here are answers to the most commonly asked cookie-related questions that we have received from cooks across the country.